 If the first Authentication frame is not rejected, the responder shall:

-Store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group’s scalar operation with the private key to generate its ephemeral public key.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group’s scalar operation with the private key to generate its ephemeral public key.

-Perform the group's scalar-op (see 12.4.4.1 (General)) with the originator’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, perform the group's scalar-op (see 12.4.4.1 (General)) with the originator’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, store the indicated SNonce and using the ephemeral encapsulation key and the ML-KEM encapsulation algorithm to generate the ephemeral ciphertext and the ephemeral ML-KEM shared secret, MLKEMss

 Use PMKSA caching if a PMKSA is identified via a PMKID in the RSNE in the first Authentication frame and before sending the second Authentication frame:

-Derive PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).
+Derive PTK with the identified PMKSA and DHss/MLKEMss as defined in 12.7.1.3 (Pairwise key hierarchy).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Irretrievably delete the shared secret, DHss/MLKEMss, upon completion of PTK generation.

 The responder shall do the following in the second Authentication frame: